arlingeo99/DATA_SCIENCE_PROJECTS/README.md

 This is my first article, where I explored and designed a cloud-based architecture for a retail and e-commerce business named EasyMart.
 The study focuses on integrating data sources such as POS systems, e-commerce transactions, geolocation data, and customer feedback using Microsoft Azure services.
 By employing a structured Bronze-Silver-Gold pipeline, the solution transforms raw data into actionable insights to optimize inventory, enhance marketing strategies, and improve operational efficiency.
 [Easy Mart-Cloud Architecture Article](https://github.com/arlingeo99/DATA_SCIENCE_PROJECTS/blob/master/EasyMart-Cloud%20Architecture%20Article-.pdf)

+Marketing Dashboard for Pacific Airlines
+This marketing dashboard provides insights into key performance indicators (KPIs) related to customer engagement and booking trends for Pacific Airlines.
+The dashboard focuses on analyzing booking patterns, and customer behavior, allowing stakeholders to make informed decisions on targeted marketing strategies.
+It includes visualizations of booking volume by day, popular flight routes, and revenue generation, with a particular emphasis on identifying growth opportunities and customer preferences.
+The dashboard is designed to support the airline’s marketing team in refining promotional campaigns and optimizing customer acquisition efforts.[Pacific Airlines Marketing Dashboard](https://github.com/arlingeo99/DATA_SCIENCE_PROJECTS/blob/master/EasyMart-Cloud%20Architecture%20Article-.pdf)